Travis Wall

 Travis Michael Wall (born September 16, 1987) is an American dancer, instructor, and choreographer specializing in contemporary and jazz dance styles.
 He rose to international attention in 2006 as a competitor on the second season of the Fox television show So You Think You Can Dance.
-As of 2009, he was a choreographer for the show earning Emmy nominations every year from 2011 to 2019; and winning twice.
-In 2012, he starred in the Oxygen reality show All The Right Moves, where he, Teddy Forance, Nick Lazzarini and Kyle Robinson launched their own dance company called Shaping Sound.
+Wall received ten Primetime Emmy Award nominations for choreography between 2011 and 2020, winning in 2015 and 2017 for his work on So You Think You Can Dance.
+In 2012, he starred in the Oxygen reality show All the Right Moves, where he, Teddy Forance, Nick Lazzarini and Kyle Robinson launched their own dance company called Shaping Sound.

 Early life and background

 I was born into the studio and all I really know is dance.